hargata/lubelog/README.md

 1. Install Docker
 2. Run `docker pull ghcr.io/hargata/lubelogger:latest`
 3. CHECK culture in .env file, default is en_US, this will change the currency and date formats.
 You can also setup SMTP Config here.
-4. If not using traefik, use docker-compose-notraefik.yml
+4. If using traefik, use docker-compose.traefik.yml
 5. Run `docker-compose up`

 ## Docker Setup (Manual Build)